oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 To bring various users and producers together the ICC[1](http://www.color.org) standard was created.
-This standard covers a data format to exchange color information of devices.
+This standard covers a data format to exchange colour information of devices.

 ### Precission